imesense-projects/mcforge1.12.2-emptymod/doc/coding-style.md

 - Use one empty line between imports groups.
 - Specify `final` in the final implementation of classes if there are no abstract and overridable methods.
-- Classes with methods marked as `@SubscribeEvent` should have the annotation `@Mod.EventBusSubscriber`.
+- Classes with methods marked as `@SubscribeEvent` should have `@Mod.EventBusSubscriber` annotation.
-- Use the annotation `@Unique` for multiple usage of fields instead of duplicates.
+- Use `@Unique` annotation for multiple usage of fields instead of duplicates.

 ## Examples